WiktorGruszczynski/react-login-register-app/README.md

 # How to use
 - Create an account
 - Log in
-- Change profile picture
+- Edit your profile settings
-- Change username
-- Change password
-- Delete account
 - Add games to your favourite games list